 How do I disclose a disability and/or long-term condition?

-If you want to inform the Disability Service of your disability and/or long-term condition, please complete a Student Support Form.
+If you want to inform the Wellbeing and Disability Service of your disability and/or long-term condition, please complete a Student Support Form.
 We will not inform any department regarding your condition unless we have your permission to do so.